SPI-Birds/pipelines/README.md

 Every pipeline should have a set of unit tests in the /test/testthat folder using the `testthat` package.

 - The unit testing code for each pipeline should be stored in a file `test_X_pipeline.R`, where X is the data owner code.
 The unit tests should ensure that primary data has been properly converted to the standard format.
 This will usually involve comparing the values for a range of different individuals in the standard format (e.g. different species, different sex) to those that would be expected from the primary data.
-In other words, these are tests require some *manual* inspection of the primary data to determine the correct output expected for each individual.
+In other words, these tests require some *manual* inspection of the primary data to determine the correct output expected for each individual.

 - In addition, all PopIDs from the current pipeline (*Note* PopIDs NOT data owner code) should be added to l.
 34 - 45 in the file `setup-xyz.R`.
 This will ensure that the new pipeline is run during checks and test described below.